edgexfoundry/device-coap-c/README.md

 ```

 ### DeviceList
 The `DeviceList` section pre-defines the 'd1' device.
+At present no `DeviceList.Protocols` entries are defined for a device.

 ```toml
 # Pre-define Devices